 So, as we all love coffee… we thought we’d team up with Upcircle and get them to share some of their fave DIY coffee-based skincare recipes.
-We have suggested some of our products that might work well each recipe.
 Time to don your apron and get experimenting!

 COFFEE BODY SCRUB (for soft, smooth skin)

 - 100g of freshly-brewed coffee grounds (you can use fresh unbrewed coffee grounds too if you’re not a coffee drinker!)
-Give Little’s Vanilla Flavour Infused Ground Coffee a go.
+Give Little’s Vanilla Flavoured Ground Coffee a go.

-- 2 Tablespoons coconut oil (can also use olive oil or almond oil)
+- 2 tbsp coconut oil (you can also use olive oil or almond oil)

-- 2 heaped Tablespoons of shea butter (if not then just use a second oil – eg. almond oil)
+- 2 heaped tbsp of shea butter (if you don't have any, then just use a second oil – eg. almond oil)

-- 20g of Coconut Palm Sugar (you can also use Rapadura or Cane Sugar)
+- 20g coconut palm sugar (you can also use Rapadura or cane sugar)

-Bergamot – This citrus scented oil is great from skin infections such as eczema and psoriasis.
+- Bergamot – this citrus scented oil is great for skin infections such as eczema and psoriasis.

-Lemon – A good choice for skin irritation and poor circulation.
-A good choice for improving mood and reducing cellulite!
+- Lemon – a good choice for skin irritation and poor circulation, as well as for improving mood and reducing cellulite!

-- Transfer to a jar or another pot with a lid and store keep in the bathroom.
+- Transfer to a jar or another pot with a lid and store in the bathroom

 - Leave for 3-5 minutes for the essential oils to absorb into the skin for full effect.